shkhuz/shkhuz.github.io/blog/an-android-app-from-scratch.md

 title: An android app from scratch
 date: 2025-09-27
 synopsis: >
-  "To understand any system, you must be able to build it yourself."
-I intend to capture the same spirit for building an Android app.
-Today's developers think it's cool to use the latest build systems, CI tools, agile development, etc.
+  To understand any system, you must be able to build it yourself.
-  But it's just a facade, waiting for something wrong to happen.
-How can you fix errors with your app if you don't even know how it's being built?
 ---

 For quite some time now, I have wanted to create a Java Android app entirely from scratch--without using build systems like Gradle or an IDE.
 Why?